Onward Ticket for UK Family Visa

 Visitor cases often weigh short-stay intent and a clean exit.
 Family visas are long-term.
 You are moving your life.
 UKVI is not testing whether you will leave in 10 days.
 They are assessing whether you meet the rules to live with your family in the UK.

 That is why tickets rarely appear as a requirement for family routes.
 A paid booking is not proof of eligibility.
 Your documents are.
-This distinction is crucial for applicants from India, where family ties often span continents and require meticulous planning.

 The Main Family Paths At A Glance